manticoresoftware/translator/README.md

 9. **Update cache** - Store all translated chunks in the cache for future use
 10. **Clean up** - Remove translation files for deleted source files

+For YAML-only files (front matter only), the translator:
+- Extracts values into a one-value-per-line list (keys/indentation preserved)
+- Skips URLs and HTML tag-only values
+- Preserves quoted scalars (quotes are stripped before translation and restored on merge)
+- Chunks the values list using the same `translation_chunk_size`

 ### Caching System

 The translator uses a cache-based approach to optimize performance: